 Farmhouse Mud Room Organization

 In the bottom section of the cabinet, there are small doors with pull-out drawers behind them.
 I did doors because I wanted the hardware to match the new farmhouse kitchen that is right next to the mud room.
 I wanted it all to flow together through the French doors.

-The bottom drawers are for shoes that shouldn’t be smashed into bins, like lady or girl’s boots or other type of shoes.
+The bottom drawers are for shoes that shouldn’t be smashed into bins, like ladies’ or girls’ boots or other type of shoes.

 The left middle side includes shelves with bins full of shoes.
-Some kids had to be combined because there wasn’t enough room; some kids’ shoes can be interchangeable anyway, so this worked out.
+Some kids had to combine their shoes because there wasn’t enough room; some of their shoes can be interchangeable anyway, so this worked out.

 One of the bins contains just socks.
 I’m pretty relaxed about laundry, and it is just easier to keep all the socks right there.